NattyBad/NattyBad.github.io/index.md

 <Br>
 “Right.”
 There was pause.
 “Don’t know why you’re being so aggressive about it, that’s what you’re supposed to do,” Matt stated.
 <Br>
 “WHAT!?”
-Nim exploded in shock, turning her disbelieving face towards Matt.
+Neave exploded in shock, turning her disbelieving face towards Matt.
 <Br>
 “What?”
 <Br>